mckennatim/services/geniot/README.md

 ## todo

+redo bearer strategy as middleware, chuck passport. possible messages from bearerToken(req, res, next)

+req.tokenAuth =
+{auth: false, message: 'token expired'}
+{auth: false, message: 'token defective'}
+{auth: false, message: 'no user'}
+{auth: true, message: 'user has apps', apps:{}}
+{auth: true, message: 'user has no apps'}

+Bearer strategy should return all the devuserapp records for an email address or if none the failure

 * What should be in the user database?
 * What should be in the device data file?
 * relational or object?